AdrianPaiva/ResearchMonster/readme.md

 Use the built-in laravel server instead of apache by typing "php artisan serve" in composer then navigate to "localhost:8000" in your browser.

-**If you're getting an error running migrations try running "php artisan migrate:refresh"**
+**If you're getting an error running migrations try running "php artisan migrate:refresh or composer dump-autoload (sudo composer dump-autoload on linux)"**